Hawaii fire death toll nears 100, and anger grows

 “We are really focused, as far as I’m concerned, on the need for rescue, and, sadly, the location of more bodies.”

-More than 2,200 buildings were damaged or destroyed as the fire tore through Lahaina, according to official estimates, wreaking US$5.5 billion (RM25.2 billion) in damage and leaving thousands homeless.
+More than 2,200 buildings were damaged or destroyed as the fire tore through Lahaina, according to official estimates, wreaking $5.5 billion in damage and leaving thousands homeless.

 “The remains we’re finding are from a fire that melted metal,” said Maui Police Chief John Pelletier.
 “When we pick up the remains… they fall apart.”

-Pelletier said cadaver dogs still had a vast area to search in the hunt for what could still be hundreds of people unaccounted for.
+Pelletier said cadaver dogs still had a vast area to search in the hunt for what could still be hundreds of people who are unaccounted for.

 Questions over alert system

-The wildfire is the deadliest in the United States since 1918, when 453 people died in Minnesota and Wisconsin, according to the non-profit research group the National Fire Protection Association.
+The wildfire is the deadliest in the United States since 1918, when 453 people died in Minnesota and Wisconsin, according to nonprofit research group the National Fire Protection Association.

 The death toll surpassed 2018’s Camp Fire in California, which virtually wiped the small town of Paradise off the map and killed 86 people.

-Questions are being asked over how prepared authorities were for the catastrophe, despite the islands’ exposure to natural hazards like tsunamis, earthquakes and violent storms.
+Questions are being asked about how prepared authorities were for the catastrophe, despite the islands’ exposure to natural hazards such as tsunamis, earthquakes and violent storms.

 Yet the layers of warning that are intended to buffer a citizenry if disaster strikes appear not to have operated.